-Back in January, we did a quick tour of the North Devon and Cornwall coast.
+In January, we took a quick tour of the North Devon and Cornwall coast.
 We did the east coast of Devon back in 2016, and this was our first visit to Cornwall.
 Our final destination was Portreath in Cornwall, where we stayed at Gwel an Mor luxury lodges.

-I knew the drive would be too much in one go, so I decided to break the journey up with two overnight stays, one at the Holiday Inn Express in Bristol and the other in the Premier Inn in Barnstable.
+I knew the drive would be too much in one go, so I broke the journey up with two overnight stays, one at the Holiday Inn Express in Bristol and the other at the Premier Inn in Barnstable.

 After a good sleep and as much bacon and egg as I could manage, we set off for the first leg of our Devon and Cornwall adventure.

 As you can see from the photos, the weather was rubbish.
-We still loved our trip on the North Devon and Cornwall coast.
+We still loved our trip to the North Devon and Cornwall coast.
 I did consider doing some jiggery-pokery with the colours on the photos but decided against it.

 Weekend in North Devon and Cornwall

 On route, we dropped into Ilfracombe and Woolacombe.
 Sadly, as suspected, both were pretty much shut for the winter.

 Ilfracombe was our first stop in North Devon.
 I like how Ilfracombe describes itself as having “Curious Coastal Charm”, and I agree.

 When we arrived, the wind was howling.
-I did think twice about pushing Bridget in her chair, but the TGA wheelchair mover came to our rescue, and we managed to grab a few photos.
+I thought twice about pushing Bridget in her chair, but the TGA wheelchair mover came to our rescue, and we grabbed a few photos.

 As you can see, poor Bridget is getting battered by the howling wind – the things we do for The Bimblers!

 The biggest surprise in Ilfracombe was a 66-foot bronze statue of a pregnant lady named Verity.
 Verity was designed by Damien Hirst and is a modern interpretation of “Truth and Justice”.
 The figure looks out of place, but it doesn’t in real life if that makes any sense?